GS-ID: Illumination Decomposition on Gaussian Splatting via Adaptive Light Aggregation and Diffusion-Guided Material Priors: Related Work

 \section{Related Work}

-\textbf{Geometry Reconstruction} Regarding surface reconstruction, some methods~\cite{park2019deepsdf, niemeyer2020differentiable, oechsle2021unisurf, yariv2020multiview, wang2021neus, yariv2021volume} use an MLP to model an implicit field representing the target surface.
+\textbf{Geometry Reconstruction.} Regarding surface reconstruction, some methods~\cite{park2019deepsdf, niemeyer2020differentiable, oechsle2021unisurf, yariv2020multiview, wang2021neus, yariv2021volume} use an MLP to model an implicit field representing the target surface.
 After training, surfaces are extracted using isosurface extraction algorithms~\cite{lorensen1998marching, ju2002dual}.
-Recently, several methods~\cite{conf/siggraph/HuangYC0G24, journals/corr/abs-2404-10772} achieve fast and high-quality geometry reconstruction of complex scenes based on 3DGS~\cite{kerbl20233d}.
-However, these methods often treat the appearance of a functional of view directions, neglecting the modeling of physical materials and light transport on the surface.
-This limitation hinders their ability to handle complex tasks such as light editing.
+Recently, several methods~\cite{huang20242dgs, journals/corr/abs-2404-10772} have achieved fast and high-quality geometry reconstruction of complex scenes based on 3DGS~\cite{kerbl20233d}.
+However, these methods often model the resulting appearance given a view direction, neglecting the modeling of physical materials and light transport on the surface.

-\textbf{Intrinsic Decomposition} To decompose the intrinsics from observations, some monocular methods~\cite{zhu2022irisformer, conf/siggrapha/ZhuLH0ZX0BZT22, kocsis2024intrinsic, conf/siggraph/0005DGHHLYH24} learn from labeled datasets and estimate intrinsics directly from single images.
+\textbf{Intrinsic Decomposition.} To decompose the intrinsics from observations, some monocular methods~\cite{zhu2022irisformer, conf/siggrapha/ZhuLH0ZX0BZT22, kocsis2024intrinsic, conf/siggraph/0005DGHHLYH24} learn from labeled datasets and estimate intrinsics directly from single images.
 However, these methods lack multi-view consistency and struggle to tackle out-of-distribution cases.
-In contrast, other methods~\cite{bi2020neural, srinivasan2021nerv, zhang2021nerfactor, zhang2022modeling, munkberg2022extracting, jin2023tensoir, jiang2024gaussianshader, journals/corr/abs-2311-16473} construct a 3D consistent intrinsic field from multiple observations.
-Notably, GaussianShader and GS-IR build upon 3DGS and enable fast intrinsic decomposition on glossy areas and complex scenes.
+In contrast, other methods~\cite{bi2020neural, srinivasan2021nerv, zhang2021nerfactor, zhang2022modeling, munkberg2022extracting, jin2023tensoir, jiang2024gaussianshader, liang2023gsir} construct a 3D consistent intrinsic field from multiple observations.
 While obtaining impressive results, current methods almost only consider environmental illumination, making precise editing challenging.